-The Disappearance of Dr. Parkman: Blood and Ivy at the Harvard Medical School
+The Disappearance of Dr. Parkman: Blood and Ivy at the Harvard Medical School (Zoom Program)

 Few, if any, cases have produced the number of fundamental legal principles used throughout our nation today than the Massachusetts 19th century murder trial of Commonwealth v.
 Webster.

 A murder without a body, forensic dental testimony, handwriting experts, proof of character and reputation, malice, murder and manslaughter, consciousness of guilt, alibi, taking a view, juror bias and circumstantial evidence were all highlighted.

 Perhaps the greatest contribution to the law was the formulation of a reasonable doubt jury instruction that has been used, often verbatim, in every criminal trial in Massachusetts for over 150 years.